-Economic Development / BIS
+Economic Development / Business & Industry Services (B&IS)

 OFTC provides many opportunities to enhance the existing workforce of the service area through academic programs, non-credit-customized training, and skills assessments.
 In addition, OFTC partners with local development authorities and other state agencies to support initiatives also working on addressing the needs of business and industry as they relate to workforce development.

 - Georgia Tax Credits relating to Workforce Development

 - A service of the State of Georgia and the Technical College System of Georgia providing FREE customized training for qualifying businesses in Georgia.